d12frosted/elpa-mirror/gnu/python-readme.txt

 `python-nav-backward-statement',
 `python-nav-beginning-of-statement', `python-nav-end-of-statement',
 `python-nav-beginning-of-block', `python-nav-end-of-block' and
 `python-nav-if-name-main' are included but no bound to any key.
-At last but not least the specialized `python-nav-forward-sexp' allows easy navigation between code blocks.
-If you prefer `cc-mode'-like `forward-sexp' movement, setting `forward-sexp-function' to nil is enough, You can do that using the `python-mode-hook':

-(add-hook 'python-mode-hook
-          (lambda () (setq forward-sexp-function nil)))

 Shell interaction: is provided and allows opening Python shells inside Emacs and executing any block of code of your current buffer